 Better yet, it should allow a Degree or DMS readout to be selected for a projected map, and should not perform the shift to WGS84.

-#4 Updated by Charles Clancy almost 4 years ago
+#4 Updated by Charles Clancy about 4 years ago

 OK - Thanks.

 I'm not sure what I should download.
 Should I wait until QGIS 2.13 or 2.14 shows up on https://www.qgis.org/en/site/forusers/download.html - in a week or so?
 Or should I download something else now, such as OSGeo4W?

 #5 Updated by Nyall Dawson about 4 years ago